Fiat Punto 188

 On the Bipower variant (petrol/natural gas), intake valves can suddenly crack or carbon up in gas mode, because gas does not clean the valves as petrol does.

 Symptoms: Engine runs roughly in gas mode, whistles when refuelling, in worst case cylinder head damage - !!
-Alternator failure from 80,000 km
+Oil consumption at high mileage from 130,000 km

 Vehicle Weaknesses